Skip to content

 Before you apply to close a road

-Before you apply for a road closure licence, you will need to get a traffic management plan prepared by a competent traffic management engineer.
+Before you apply for a road closure you will need a traffic management plan prepared by a competent traffic management engineer and it must include:

-If you are planning to occupy the road, you must also apply for a streetworks permit (utilities), an S50 streetworks licence (firms other than utilities working on apparatus) or an S171 licence (other excavations).
+If you are planning to occupy the road, you must also apply for a streetworks permit (utilities), a S50 streetworks licence (companies other than utilities working on apparatus) or a S171 licence (other excavations or occupying the highway).
 There may be delays in processing your road closure application if you have not applied for the relevant permit or licence.

 How to apply for a temporary road closure or restriction